 What makes Sita Ostheimer’s choreography so original is not only the unique language for her particular and peculiar movement language, but also the manner in which she weaves together her light, dance and music, creating an atmospheric world.
 This world of Ubuntu is moving, identifiable, and lures you into its embrace with its elegant and seemless montage of images.

-Premiere: February 8, 2016, New Faces New Dances, republic Salzburg Credits: Choreography: Sita Ostheimer Performer: Alan Fuentes Guerra, Fanny Didelot, Federico Valenti, Elina Pojohnen, Nefeli Kadinopoulou-Asteriou, Sami Similä, Young-Won Song Music, composition: Adrien Casalis Assistence: Carl Crochet, Judith Nagel Light: Sita Ostheimer Duration: 25 minutes Production: A production of SEAD – Salzburg Experimental Academy of Dance Supported by Salzburg City Culture, Salzburg Land Culture, and The Arts and Culture Division of the Federal Chancellery of Austria Photos: Bernhard Müller Video: SensoReye Production Restaged in Autumn 2016 with the dancers of Bodhi Project 2016/17 (Camilla Teixeira Oliveira, Dimitri Christos Kalaitzidis, Juliette Valerio, Michele Ferrer, Simon Kriisin, László Takács)
+Premiere: February 8, 2016, New Faces New Dances, republic Salzburg Credits: Choreography: Sita Ostheimer Performer (original cast): Alan Fuentes Guerra, Fanny Didelot, Federico Valenti, Elina Pojohnen, Nefeli Kadinopoulou-Asteriou, Sami Similä, Young-Won Song Music, composition: Adrien Casalis Assistence: Carl Crochet, Judith Nagel Light: Sita Ostheimer Duration: 25 minutes Production: SEAD Salzburg Experimental Academy of Dance Supported by Salzburg City Culture, Salzburg Land Culture, and The Arts and Culture Division of the Federal Chancellery of Austria Photos: Bernhard Müller Video: SensoReye Production Restaged in Autumn 2016 with the dancers of Bodhi Project 2016/17 (Camilla Teixeira Oliveira, Dimitri Christos Kalaitzidis, Juliette Valerio, Michele Ferrer, Simon Kriisin, László Takács)

 „…die rhythmisierte Choreografie der Deutschen Sita Ostheimer mit dem Titel „Ubuntu“.
 Das Wort ist in Südafrika Ausdruck dafür, dass sich der Einzelne durch die Mehrheit begreift.
 Ein starker Kontrast zum ersten Programmpunkt mit stimmungsvoller Lichtregie und einer sphärischen Klangfläche.“ (Salzburger Nachrichten, 10.
 Februar 2016)